Alabama–Georgia football rivalry

 The Alabama–Georgia football rivalry is a college football rivalry game between the Crimson Tide of the University of Alabama and the Bulldogs of the University of Georgia.
 The two bordering state schools were charter members of the Southeastern Conference (SEC) in 1933 and played every season from 1944 to 1965.
-Despite no longer playing annually, Alabama and Georgia have met in several nationally important matchups in the twenty-first century, including four SEC championship games and two College Football Playoff national championship games since 2010, bringing the rivalry back into national prominence.
+Despite no longer playing annually, Alabama and Georgia have met in several nationally important matchups in the twenty-first century, including five SEC championship games and two College Football Playoff national championship games since 2010, bringing the rivalry back into national prominence.
+The game, while not a bowl game, has been called “The Standard”, insinuating that it is the gold standard of college football.

 History

 The two southern schools first met in 1895 in Columbus, Georgia.
 Georgia defeated Alabama by a score of 30–6.
 The teams did not meet again until 1901, another Georgia win, then continued to meet on a regular basis for the next several decades.

 The teams played each other in every season from 1944 to 1965.
 Highlights of that era included two separate five-game winning streaks by Alabama and the first-ever college football game to be televised by the ABC network, Alabama's 21–6 win in 1960 in Birmingham.

 In 1963, The Saturday Evening Post magazine reported that Alabama coach Paul "Bear" Bryant and Georgia athletic director and former coach Wally Butts had conspired to fix the 1962 game, which Alabama won 35–0.
 After the story broke, Butts resigned as athletic director, though Butts and Bryant denied the allegations.
 The two sued the magazine's publisher for libel, and the case reached the United States Supreme Court as Curtis Publishing Co. v.
 Butts (1967).
 The Supreme Court ruled in favor of Butts, with the publisher eventually being ordered to pay more than $3 million in damages.
 The lawsuit has been credited with leading to the end of the magazine.

 Following the scandal, the schools decided to end their annual series after the 1965 meeting, which the Bulldogs won 18–17 on a last-second controversial flea-flicker touchdown.
 They have played only sporadically since, including just four meetings from 1971 to 1982, an era in which the Tide or Bulldogs won at least a share of every SEC title.